adrexia/silverstripe-brand/README.md

 	  extensions:
 	   - SubsiteMenuExtension

 The brand extension is supplied by the subsite modeladmin module.
-The BrandAdmin extension is straight from subsites, and enables the menu item in the CMS menu)
+The BrandAdmin extension is straight from the subsites module, and enables the menu item in the CMS menu.

 ## Screenshots
 ![](images/screenshots/colours.png)